AvinashSethu/tma-user/README.md

 - Node.js (v14+ recommended)
 - npm or yarn
-- AWS credentials for DynamoDB and S3
+- AWS account with configured DynamoDB and S3 access

 ### Clone the Repository